Our website uses cookies.

 Lake Mead Recreation Area

-Lake Mead Recreation Area got created because of the Hoover Dam.
-The largest human-made lake in the United States based on volume attractions millions of visitors each year.
+Lake Mead Recreation Area was created along with the Hoover Dam.
+The largest human-made lake in the United States based on volume attracts millions of visitors each year.
 Water sports, hiking, fishing, and camping are the most popular activities.

 Boulder City

 Boulder City is a popular tourist city.
-It was created during the Great Depression as a housing site for all the workers of Hoover Dam.
-The historic downtown is worth visiting during a Hoover Dam day trip from Las Vegas.
+It was created during the Great Depression as a housing site for all the workers of the Hoover Dam.
+The historic downtown is worth visiting during your trip to the area.

 Grand Canyon National Park

-The smallest crowds usually exist between January and February, while the weather is the coolest.
-The summer peak season (May-August) is the busiest.
+The smallest crowds are usually between January and February, while the weather is the coolest.
+The summer peak season (May to August) is the busiest.
 If you plan to schedule a Hoover Dam tour, we encourage you to book early and try for an early morning tour before crowds begin to gather at the dam.

 Travel Tips